Bob Hope Village was the Community this Surviving Spouse Needed

 After working overseas, the couple moved to California where Charlie finished out his fifteen years in the service and eventually retired.
 With his time in the Air Force complete, Charlie moved his family back to the Niceville area where he was able to utilize his technical skills working in a service station garage.

 Some of Rogene’s favorite memories with Charlie revolve around his creativity and ability to see the opportunity for elaborate designs from the simplest of objects.
 Rogene notes, “Charlie was so great at building things.
 He built these amazing play sets wherever the children and I were and always had to be doing something.
 You should have seen some of the things he built.”

 After nearly fifty-nine years of a beautiful marriage filled with travel, creativity, love, and even heartbreak, Charlie passed away, leaving Rogene a widow.
+As a result of this unfortunate situation that ended in the death of the love of her life, Rogene may have been eligible for social security spousal death benefits if Charlie paid into the scheme during his life.
+As a result, she would have been financially secure, and able to stay in the house she shared with her partner.
 After Charlie passed, Rogene lived alone in their family home for nearly five years.
 The isolation did little to benefit her health.
 “I didn’t want to leave our house, but in the end I knew moving to Bob Hope Village was the right decision,” Rogene explains.
 “I was losing my eyesight and couldn’t drive, and living without a close community just wasn’t practical anymore.”